Balou9/itemis-cc/README.md

 ```js
 calcTotalPriceInclTaxes(shoppingBasket)
 ```

+The function takes a shopping basket as an input and returns a receipt object.
+The receipt object holds a shopping cart containing all products and their costs including sales taxes.
+Additionally the overall sales taxes and the total price are also being presented.

 ## Usage

 ### Setup

+It is assumed that git and npm are already installed.

-First clone the repo.
+- First clone the repo.

 ```sh
 git clone https://github.com/Balou9/itemis-cc
 ```
-Afterwards navigate to the project directory and install required dependencies.
+- Afterwards navigate to the project directory and install required dependencies.

 ```sh
 cd itemis-cc && npm i